denisborisov/explorations/languages/sql/howtos/How to create a dump.md

 ## DB2 for i

-\[Windows\] 5250 Emulator provided by IBM i Access Client Solutions.
+\[Windows\] 5250 Emulator provided by IBM i Access Client Solutions

 It is a two-step procedure to dump a library:
 1. `crtsavf file({{save_file}})`